Quantum limits to the energy resolution of magnetic field sensors: Systems proposed to surpass

 \subsection{Localized single quantum systems}

 Single quantum systems (SQSs) such as NV centers \cite{TaylorNP2008} and single trapped ions \cite{BaumgartPRL2016} have been proposed as extremely high-spatial-resolution field sensors.
+Single Rydberg atoms have also been studied as magnetic sensors \cite{DietscheNPhys2019}.
 Because they are elementary systems, internal decoherence mechanisms such as are described in Sections~\ref{sec:OPMLimit} and \ref{sec:NVDLimit} can be fully evaded.
-These sensors are also potentially very small, with the effective linear dimension limited by the precision with which they can be localized and the minimum distance from possible sources.
-It is worth noting that SQSs in solids experience a significant noise from surface effects \cite{MyersPRL2017}, an effect that becomes more important as effective linear dimension decreases.
-Similarly, efforts to produce very small ion traps have uncovered important noise sources associated with closely-placed electrodes \cite{HiteMRSB2013}.
+These sensors are also potentially small, with the effective linear dimension limited by the precision with which they can be localized and the minimum distance from possible sources.
+It thus seems possible that SQSs would have no energy resolution limit.
+It is, nonetheless, worth noting that SQSs in solids experience a significant noise from surface effects \cite{MyersPRL2017}, an effect that becomes more important as effective linear dimension decreases.
+Similarly, efforts to produce small ion traps have uncovered important noise sources associated with closely-placed electrodes \cite{HiteMRSB2013}.